shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 Dart has a "hot reload" feature used commonly during Flutter development.
 This uses Dart’s "just-in-time" (JIT) compiler.
 A JIT compiler is a way of turning source code into machine code right before the computer executes it.
-It’s the way that JavaScript, JavaScript, Lua and many other languages typically work.
-Shorebird does not use Dart’s JIT, rather a customer interpreter we built.
+It’s the way that JavaScript, Lua and many other languages typically work.
+Shorebird does not use Dart’s JIT.
+Instead we use a custom interpreter we built.
 An [interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>) is code that is used to execute logic from source code directly, without "compiling" it (translating it to machine code).
 This is important in the context of updates,